Note that this article contains a discussion on functioning labels, medical bias against autistics, and similar topics in the autism community.

 I personally think functioning labels are rather harmful – not only for autistic people, but their families too.

 When you’re too ‘high functioning,’ you’re denied supports you desperately need simply because you’re not “bad enough” in people’s eyes.
 And when that happens, we are at risk of becoming the statistics: mental illness, homelessness, lower life expectancy.
 You’re denied a voice in the autism community because ‘you’re nothing like my child’ – although there will always be a difference between a five year old child and a young adult.

 When you’re too ‘low functioning,’ you’re denied the autonomy that you so rightly deserve.
 The assumption lies that you are unable to experience life – no love, no voice, and that you’re a burden.
+We get spoken over and ignored on a regular basis.
 You’re denied a voice in the community because “you don’t know what’s best for you” and to not “bite the hand that feeds you.”
 Calling someone “low functioning” is cruel and dehumanizing, and expectations for their quality of life are set low.

 Autistic people deserve better than this, no matter where they are on the spectrum.

 For families, the harm lies there too.
 These functioning labels hurt everyone, not just the people on the spectrum.

 If your kid is “high functioning,” it’s a ‘discipline issue’ or a ‘your kid isn’t really autistic’ – to the quiet yet outright denial of services such as IEPs and behavioral intervention plans in schools.
 You read in horror of how your child could become one of those statistics from above, and you are judged because your kid “seemed fine yesterday.”